sonicyang/uRock/README.md

 This is a Project about Digital Guitar Effect Pedal on ARM Cortex-M4.

-The Hardware we are using
+The Hardware to evaluate this code
 -------------------------

 - STM32F429I-DISCOVERY